heendung/jkil/_news/announcement_2.md

 inline: True
 ---

-1 paper on Visual Question Answering accepted to EMNLP 2021.
+Our paper on Visual Question Answering accepted to EMNLP 2021.